 There are, in fact, already a few companies that have picked up on the idea of using mobile technology to seamlessly connect shippers with carriers, and who market their apps as "Ubers" for the trucking industry.

 New York-based Traansmission is a platform that connects freight requestors (shippers, brokers, freight forwarders) with their preferred carriers to reduce time spent covering, tracking and delivering freight.
 Traansmission is focused on creating a private network of partners to instill high trust to the service.
-Other features of the Traansmission app include:
+If you want to create a mobile app for cargo shipping like Traansmission, its features include:

 real-time location tracking